harshrobo/in-pipe-inspection-robot/README.md

 # 🚀 In-Pipe Inspection Robot
+A compact adaptive robotic system designed for inspection and navigation inside constrained pipe environments.

 ## 📌 Project Overview
 This project presents the design and development of a compact, adaptive in-pipe inspection robot capable of operating within pipe diameters ranging from **50 mm to 90 mm**.